On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Introduction

 The majority of the BBHs in GWTC-2 are consistent with having equal mass components \citep{lvc2020catb}.
 This is also consistent with theoretical models of BBH formation through either isolated binary evolution or dynamical formation, which prefer BBH mergers with mass ratios near unity \citep[e.g.,][]{bel16b,Rodriguez2016}.
 Nevertheless, GW190412, a BBH with mass ratio of nearly four-to-one, provides evidence for the existence of mergers with small mass ratios.
 It has been proposed that these systems can be formed through isolated binary evolution \citep[e.g.,][]{OlejakFishbach2020} or as a result of repeated mergers in star clusters \citep[e.g.,][]{2020ApJ...896L..10R}.

-Another channel that can potentially produce BBH mergers with smaller mass ratios is the Lidov-Kozai (LK) mechanism in triple systems \citep{Kozai1962,Lidov1962}.
-In this scenario, a tertiary companion on a sufficiently inclined outer orbit could drive the inner binary to extreme eccentricities, leading to efficient gravitational radiation and orbital decay.
-In this Letter, we study in detail the mass ratio distribution of BBH mergers induced by tertiary companions in triple systems and compare them to the mass ratio distributions from detailed binary population synthesis and star cluster dynamics.
+Another channel that can potentially produce BBH mergers with smaller mass ratios is the Lidov-Kozai (LK) mechanism and the associated eccentric LK mechanism in triple systems \citep{vonZeipel1910,Kozai1962,Lidov1962,Naoz2011}.
+In this scenario, a tertiary companion on a sufficiently inclined outer orbit could drive the inner binary to extreme eccentricities, leading to efficient GW emission and orbital decay.
+In this study, we examine in detail the mass ratio distribution of BBH mergers induced by tertiary companions in triple systems and compare them to the mass ratio distributions from detailed binary population synthesis and star cluster dynamics.
 We show that the triple channel predicts a flatter mass ratio distribution than either isolation binary or dynamical formation scenarios, and occupies a distinct region of the of total mass, mass ratio, and spin parameter space for merging BBHs, which can be used to disentangle the triple contribution to the overall observed GW sources.

-The Letter is organized as follows.
-In Section~\ref{sect:methods}, we present our method to build populations of merging binary black holes.
+The paper is organized as follows.
+In Section~\ref{sect:methods}, we present our method to build populations of merging binary BHs.
 In Section~\ref{sect:results}, we compare the distributions of total masses and mass ratios for different channels.
 Finally, in Section~\ref{sect:concl}, we discuss the implications of our results and draw our conclusions.